19hours/sg-statutes/Acts/Trustees Act.md

 (d) an account of all moneys owing to or from such body or association of persons, so far as conveniently may be.

-(3) The accounts prescribed under subsection (2) shall be certified under the hand of all the said trustees who are in Singapore and shall be audited by the auditor of such body or association of persons (if any).
+(3) The accounts prescribed under subsection (2) shall be certified under the hand of all the trustees referred to in subsection (1) who are in Singapore and shall be audited by the auditor of such body or association of persons (if any).

-(4) The said trustees shall, within 14 days after the day appointed for making out the said accounts, file a copy thereof with the Public Trustee and every such copy shall be open to inspection of all persons at all reasonable hours upon payment of the prescribed fee.
+(4) The trustees referred to in subsection (1) shall, within 14 days after the day appointed for making out the accounts referred to in subsection (2), file a copy thereof with the Public Trustee and every such copy shall be open to inspection of all persons at all reasonable hours upon payment of the prescribed fee.

 (5) Any person may require a copy of every such account, or of any part thereof, on paying the prescribed fee.

-(6) The said trustees shall, at the same time as the accounts prescribed under subsection (2) are filed with the Public Trustee in accordance with subsection (4) for the first time after the grant of a certificate of incorporation under this Part, file with the Public Trustee an account of any endowments then belonging to such body or association of persons, showing in the case of immovable property not in hand the manner in which the same is let or occupied and in the case of movable property the existing investment or employment thereof and in what names such investments are made.
+(6) The trustees referred to in subsection (1) shall, at the same time as the accounts prescribed under subsection (2) are filed with the Public Trustee in accordance with subsection (4) for the first time after the grant of a certificate of incorporation under this Part, file with the Public Trustee an account of any endowments then belonging to such body or association of persons, showing in the case of immovable property not in hand the manner in which the same is let or occupied and in the case of movable property the existing investment or employment thereof and in what names such investments are made.

 (7) Thereafter, the trustees or trustee shall, on every occasion upon which the accounts are filed as mentioned in subsection (6) with the Public Trustee after the acquisition of any endowment not included in such accounts, or after the alienation, charge or transfer of any movable or immovable property of such body or association of persons, file with the Public Trustee a similar account of such last-mentioned endowment and an account of such alienation, charge or transfer, as the case may be.

-[81
+[Malaya Trustees (Incorporation) 1952, s.
+15]

-### Petition to decide question whether person is a member of a corporate body
+### Petition to decide question whether person is a member of a body corporate

-79\.—(1) When any question arises as to whether any person is a member of such corporate body, any person interested in the question may apply by petition to the court for its opinion on the question.
+79\.—(1) When any question arises as to whether any person is a member of such body corporate, any person interested in the question may apply by petition to the court for its opinion on the question.

+[42/2005 wef 01/01/2006]

 (2) Notice of the hearing shall be given to such persons and in such manner as the court thinks fit.

-(3) Any opinion given by the court on an application under this section shall be binding on the person in respect of whom the question arose and upon all members of the said corporate body and upon that person interested in the question and upon any persons to whom notice of the hearing has been given in accordance with any direction of the court.
+(3) Any opinion given by the court on an application under this section shall be binding —

+(a) on the person in respect of whom the question arose;

+(b) upon all members of the body corporate referred to in subsection (1);

+(c) upon that person interested in the question; and

+(d) upon any persons to whom notice of the hearing has been given in accordance with any direction of the court.

-[82
+[Malaya Trustees (Incorporation) 1952, s.
+16]

-### Dissolution of corporate body
+### Dissolution of body corporate

-80\.—(1) Where the administration of a charitable trust has been taken over by the Government or a statutory corporation or for any other sufficient cause it is expedient to dissolve a corporate body created under this Part, the Minister may, by order, direct the Public Trustee to strike the name of the corporate body off the register.
+80\.—(1) Where the administration of a charitable trust has been taken over by the Government or a statutory corporation or for any other sufficient cause it is expedient to dissolve a body corporate created under this Part, the Minister may, by order, direct the Public Trustee to strike the name of the body corporate off the register.

-(2) The Public Trustee shall publish the order in theGazetteand on publication in theGazetteof the order, the corporate body shall be dissolved.
+(2) The Public Trustee shall publish the order in theGazetteand on publication in theGazetteof the order, the body corporate shall be dissolved.

-[83

 ### Penalty for false statement

 81\.
 If any person in any return, account or other documents required by any of the provisions of this Part to be filed with the Public Trustee, wilfully makes a statement which is false in any material particular, knowing it to be false, he shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 2 years or to both.

-[84

 ### Penalty for not filing returns, etc.

 82\.
 If any trustee fails to comply or to take all reasonable steps to secure compliance with any of the provisions of this Part which requires the lodging or filing with the Public Trustee of any return, account or other documents or the giving of notice to him of any matter, he shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $500 and, in the case of a continuing offence, to a further fine not exceeding $50 for every day during which the offence continues after conviction.

-[85

-## PART VII
+## PART ??5

 UNIT TRUST SCHEMES

+5Part VII is repealed by the Trustees (Amendment) Act 2004 (Act 45 of 2004) and any order made under that Part declaring any unit trust scheme to be an authorised unit trust scheme for the purposes thereof shall cease to have effect.

+Power of Minister to make order declaring a unit trust scheme to be an authorised unit trust scheme

+83\.
+[Repealed by Act 45/2004]

+Investigation into the administration of unit trust scheme by inspectors appointed by Minister

 84\.
-[Deleted by Act 45/2004 wef 15/12/2004]
+[Repealed by Act 45/2004]

 ## PART VIII